majdlatah/microservices_project/README.md

 Delete Food: curl -H "Content-Type: application/json" -X DELETE http://localhost:5000/api/food/food-id

-Note: the project can be enhanced using RPC Services.
+Note: the project can be enhanced using RPC Services (For instance, using nameko framework).